serverless/dashboard/README.md

 # ⚡ runtime

-Serverless runtim is our collection of [Open Telemetry](http://opentelemtry.io) collectors we use to instrument a variety of computing platforms.
+Serverless runtime is our collection of [Open Telemetry](http://opentelemtry.io) collectors we use to instrument a variety of computing platforms.

 ## Serverless Framwork Integration